-Your Shuttle Sheet Request Form must be typed and submitted at least two weeks prior to your defense date to room 4108 Agricultural Sciences Building.
+Your Shuttle Sheet Request Form must be typed and submitted at least two weeks prior to your defense date, emailed to wendy.daly@mail.wvu.edu.

 All requirements for a degree must be met by the end of the semester the student is graduating.